Dos and Don’ts When Choosing Flooring for Your Home

 The price per square foot listed on the material tag is just the beginning.

-• DO calculate the total project cost, which includes: Material + Underlayment/Moisture Barrier + Subfloor Preparation/Leveling + Installation Labor + Waste Allowance (5% to 10% extra material).
+• DO calculate the total project cost, which includes: Material + Underlayment/Moisture Barrier + Subfloor Preparation/Leveling + flooring Installation Labor + Waste Allowance (5% to 10% extra material).

 • DO invest more in flooring that is difficult or expensive to replace (like tile) and less in materials that are easy to swap out (like carpet).